sezanzeb/input-remapper/readme/development.md

 3. Looks up the mapping if that event maps to anything [source](https://github.com/sezanzeb/key-mapper/blob/1.0.0/keymapper/injection/keycode_mapper.py#L434)
-4. Injects the output event in a new device that key-mapper created (another new path in /dev/input, device name is suffixed by "mapped") [source](https://github.com/sezanzeb/key-mapper/blob/1.0.0/keymapper/injection/keycode_mapper.py#L242), [new device](https://github.com/sezanzeb/key-mapper/blob/1.0.0/keymapper/injection/injector.py#L356)
+4. Injects the output event in a new device that key-mapper created (another new path in /dev/input, device name is suffixed by "miscellaneous") [source](https://github.com/sezanzeb/key-mapper/blob/1.0.0/keymapper/injection/keycode_mapper.py#L242), [new device](https://github.com/sezanzeb/key-mapper/blob/1.0.0/keymapper/injection/injector.py#L356)
 5. Forwards any events that should not be mapped to anything in another new